 In high school, I devoured with equal relish Lois Duncan and Nathaniel Hawthorne, and from there, it was an easy transition into the gothic romances of Mary Stewart, Victoria Holt and Phyllis A. Whitney.
 In my early twenties, I read nothing but fantasy, particularly the works of Michael Moorcock.
 I still look back on his Eternal Champion series in utter astonishment.
 Next came my Stephen King phase and then my enthrallment with spy fiction.

 During this time, I went through a string of day jobs—including tax examiner for the IRS—while pursuing an English major by night.

 I wrote and sold my first book during my junior year at the University of Houston.
 Since then, I’ve gone on to sell over fifty novels in multiple genres including paranormal, thriller and romantic suspense.
-My current work in progress is The Sinner, the fifth novel in the modern Gothic series, The Graveyard Queen.
-The fourth book, The Visitor, will be published in 2015.
+My current work in progress is Book Six in The Graveyard Queen series.
+The fourth book, The Visitor, will be published in 2016.